7 Best Trail Running Shoes For Hiking: 2026 Guide

 Width Options Regular, Wide in some sizes

-Why We Recommend The Speedcross 6 is a mid-weight, mid-cushion shoe with high performance.
+Why We Recommend: The Speedcross 6 is a mid-weight, mid-cushion shoe with high performance.
 Designed for traction, 5 mm lugs provide grip on technical, soft, and muddy terrain and protect without a rock plate.
 A toe cap and anti-debris mesh protect the rest of the foot.
 The high-rebound midsoles provide excellent energy return, while the heel cradle provides stability.
 The shoe fits like the proverbial glove between the welded uppers and quick lace system.
 This rugged shoe will keep you comfortable for many miles or days on the trails.

 6) Best Trail Running Shoe For Technical Terrain